-There are a few symptoms that may point to endometrial cancer, but some are more common as this cancer becomes advanced.
+There are a few symptoms that may point to endometrial cancer.
+Some are more common as the cancer becomes advanced (grows and spreads).

-About 90% of women diagnosed with endometrial cancer have abnormal vaginal bleeding, such as a change in their periods or bleeding between periods or after menopause.
-This symptom can also occur with some non-cancerous conditions, but it is important to have a doctor look into any irregular bleeding right away.
-If you have gone through menopause already, it’s especially important to report any vaginal bleeding, spotting, or abnormal discharge to your doctor.
+About 90% of women with endometrial cancer have abnormal vaginal bleeding.
+This might be a change in their periods, bleeding between periods, or bleeding after menopause.
+Non-cancer problems can also cause abnormal bleeding.
+But it's important to have a doctor check out any irregular bleeding right away.
+If you've gone through menopause, it’s especially important to report any vaginal bleeding, spotting, or abnormal discharge to your doctor.

 Non-bloody vaginal discharge may also be a sign of endometrial cancer.
-Even if you cannot see blood in the discharge, it does not mean there is no cancer.
-In about 10% of cases, the discharge associated with endometrial cancer is not bloody.
-Any abnormal discharge should be checked out by your doctor.
+Even if you can't see blood in the discharge, it doesn't mean there's no cancer.
+Any abnormal discharge should be checked out by a doctor.

 Pain in the pelvis, feeling a mass (tumor), and losing weight without trying can also be symptoms of endometrial cancer.
 These symptoms are more common in later stages of the disease.
 Still, any delay in seeking medical help may allow the disease to progress even further.
 This lowers the odds of treatment being successful.